 Assistant City Attorney Throckmorton: Mayor, to address your question, I think the policy as written makes the distinction between an immediate danger -- so, for instance, a tree where the limb is half falling off over the road -- and those trees that might have those risk factors, like Brook explained, that will long-term be -- pose a risk and a life safety issue but are not the immediate risk.
 So, those trees that are immediate risk will, as always, be dealt with by the City expeditiously.
-This policy addresses those other sort of slower risks trees.

-Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on City property or City right-of-way by City staff.
+Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on